Blendify/blender-manual/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 **************

 When performing a final render, it is important to reduce noise as much as possible.
-Here we'll discuss a number of tricks that, while breaking the laws of physics, are particularly important when rendering animations within a reasonable time.
+Here we will discuss a number of tricks that, while breaking the laws of physics, are particularly important when rendering animations within a reasonable time.
 Click to enlarge the example images to see the noise differences well.